la2050/archive/_organizations/thank-you-for-coming.md

     - 'http://maker.good.is/myla2050/projects/thankyouforcoming.html'
   year_submitted:
     - '2013'
-title: Thank You For Coming
-extrapolated_project_ids:
+original_project_ids:
   - '3102106'
-project_titles_from_extrapolated_project_ids:
-  - 'We are an experimental food and art space in Los Angeles. '
 original_project_titles:
   - 'We are an experimental food and art space in Los Angeles. '
-original_project_ids:
+extrapolated_project_ids:
   - '3102106'
-maker_image_id: '16835'
-maker_image_file_name: kitchen2.jpg
+extrapolated_project_titles:
+  - 'We are an experimental food and art space in Los Angeles. '

 ---